iesahin/xvc/book/src/start/from-dvc.md

 - There is no corresponding command for `dvc list-url`.

 - `dvc list` is replaced by [`xvc file list`](/ref/xvc-file-list.md) for local paths.
-Its remote capabilities are not implemented but on the roadmap.
+Its remote capabilities are not implemented but is on the roadmap.

 - Currently, there is no params/metrics tracking/diff similar to `dvc params`, `dvc metrics` or `dvc plots` commands in Xvc.